wp-plugins/plugins-garbage-collector/readme.txt

 * Russian: [Vladimir Garagulya](http://shinephp.com)
 * Spanish: Melvis E. Leon Lopez

 Dear plugin User!
 If you wish to help me with this plugin translation I very appreciate it.
 Please send your language .po file to vladimir[at-sign]shinephp.com email.
 Do not forget include you site link in order I can show it with greetings for the translation help at shinephp.com, plugin settings page and in this readme.txt file.
-If you have better translation for some phrases at the already made translation files, send it to me and it will be taken into consideration.
+If you have better translation for some phrases or found not translated phrases yet at the already made translation files, send your translation to me and it will be taken into consideration.
 You are welcome!

 == Installation ==